0xRose/Rose-Stealer_old/README.md

 ## <a id="blog"></a> Blog
 **We will keep you updated and remove specific warnings if the problems are solved.**

+#### 10/08/2023 - I'll be working more on actual fixes now, because I add more stuff with issues than i actually fix.

 #### 02/08/2023 - Working on an improved version of Rose-Injector & Rose-RAT but I have like 10 really difficult projects running at the same time, so expect the next bigger update to take some more time.
-#### 16/07/2023 - All Rose discord servers have been closed because of way too unethical decisions made by our community.
+#### 16/07/2023 - All official Rose discord servers have been closed because of way too unethical decisions made by our community.
 #### 10/07/2023 - Following functions are not available at the moment: `getadmin | disable windows defender` and `obf src`.
 Our team is already working hard on solving these problems.
 #### 11/06/2023 - Almost everything is working, however, to compile you *must disable real time protection for windows defender*.
 #### Encoutered an error while building?
 Join our [Discord server](https://discord.gg/Ts9RTFYvyt) or [Telegram group](https://t.me/+7MDF550ZlLVhYjUy)!
 You will need to send us both .log files which are created while building.